sloria/doitlive/docs/index.rst

 IPython mode
 ------------

 If you have `IPython <https://ipython.org/>`_ installed, you can run doitlive in ``ipython`` mode.
-Just enclose your Python code in triple-backticks, like so:
+Enclose your Python code in triple-backticks, like so:

 .. code-block:: bash